Hypnobirthing Explained: Does Hypnobirthing Really Work?

 In order to succeed with hypnobirthing, you have to be willing to spend time every day practicing hypnosis and training your mind for birth.
 This is definitely a class that requires commitment and is right for a mom who is willing to dedicate time and energy to her inner mental landscape.

-Who Is The Healthy Start Birth Prep For?
+Who Is Birth Undone For?

 This birth class can be used for moms birthing at the hospital, birth center, or at home.
 It can also be used by moms planning to use epidurals or to go natural.
 It will help you address birth fears and overcome challenges that are intrinsic to the birth process.